Recombination And Reionization

-As of March, 2016 the farthest known galaxy, called GN-z11, appears as a diminutive blob in the night sky.
+In March, 2016 the oldest and most distant known galaxy, GN-z11, appears as a very small blob in the night sky.
 See the Hubble picture to the left.
 But it offers a peek back into a time when the universe was only 400 million years old after the Big Bang.
 The galaxy produced light that has traveled 13.4 billion years to reach the earth.
 GN-z11 has a redshift of 11.1, the highest galaxy redshift ever recorded (that was not a temporary flash).

 The research team used Hubble’s Wide Field Camera 3 (WFC3) to measure the distance to GN-z11 spectroscopically, splitting the light into its component colors to measure the redshift.
 This was the first time that the distance of an object so far away has been measured by using its spectrum.
 This makes the measurement extremely reliable.

 GN-z11 is 25 times smaller than the Milky Way and has 1% of the Milky Way Galaxy’s mass in stars.
 It is likely in the first phase of forming a larger galaxy as it is forming stars at a rate about 20 times faster than the Milky Way does today.

 The extreme distance measurement of GN-z11 provides strong evidence that we are closing in on the first galaxies that formed in the universe.
 Its remote position puts GN-z11 at the beginning of the re-ionization era.
 In this period starlight from the first galaxies started to heat and lift the fog of cold hydrogen gas that filled the universe at that time.